sequelize/sequelize/docs/manual/migrations.md

 };
 ```

-The next is an example of a migration that has a foreign key.
+The next example is of a migration that has a foreign key.
 You can use references to specify a foreign key:

 ```js
 module.exports = {